ovpoddar/Shop/README.md

 Work with tim shop

- after this there is no need to add any stored procedures. just update the migration and run the project. if there is any privious version of this database just delete that update the new migration...
+ after this there is no need to add any stored procedures. just update the Connection string according to your pc and run the project. if there is any previous version of this database just delete that no need to run `Update-Database` commend...